Program and Speakers 2026

 Laurie Henneborn

 Ethigen Advisory – Founder & Principal Advisor; former Managing Director, Accenture.
-AAPD board member(Ireland)
+AAPD board member (USA)

 Laurie Henneborn? is a globally recognized leader and inclusive technology, AI ethics, and disability inclusion.
 With more than two decades at Accenture as managing director, Laurie has shaped thought leadership showcase at Davos, CES, MWC, and across the Fortune 100.
 Her research and publications – including in Harvard Business Review and Stanford Social Innovation Review – have positioned her at the forefront of inclusive, AI design, accessible, innovation, and the future of work.